██████╗ ██████╗ ███╗ ██╗███████╗██╗ ██████╗

 Git Hooks

-Optional integration with Husky and lint-staged to run linters and formatters before each commit.
+Optional integration with Husky and lint-staged to run checks before each commit.

 VSCode Settings